irap-omp/deconv3d/README.md

 PC       | ParseC
 PSF      | Point Spread Function
 SNR      | Signal to Noise Ratio
-         | The relative intensity of the signal from the noise
-         | Should be > 1, or the data is useless
 WFM      | Wide Field Mode
 WSC      | World Coordinates System